MidCamp/live-captioning/README.md

 ## Getting Started

 1. [Visit the Live Captioning site](https://lc.midcamp.org/) using a Chrome browser desktop (version 25+). _Alternatively, you may clone this repo or download as a ZIP to your local computer and open `index.html`._
 1. Click the button `Click to Caption` to begin captioning.
+Default language is English (US).
+Additional languages can be selected via the dropdown.
 1. Allow use of your microphone when [prompted by the browser](images/chrome-microphone-prompt.png).
 1. Begin talking.
 You may need to pause occasionally.
 Captioning will detect natural breaks and refresh the text on the screen.
 1. All text displayed on the screen is saved.
 A transcript is available to view after the captioning session.